 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-If you are interested in checking out the best books about rock and minerals identification you can find them by clicking here (Amazon link).
+If you want to check out the best rock and mineral identification books, you can find them here (Amazon link).

 What are Geodes Worth?

 Geodes’ worth ranges dramatically from around $5 to thousands of dollars.
-Geodes’ price depends on a list of factors, which are the size, scarcity, color, clarity of crystals, their luster, and the presence of flaws.
+The price depends on a list of factors, which are the size, scarcity, color, clarity of crystals, their luster, and the presence of flaws.
 A geode that has perfectly formed flawless crystals of bright color is the most valuable.

-There are a few points on a collector or a buyer will use to determine the worth of a geode that include:
+Unlike diamonds, geodes are not as cut and dry when pricing and putting a value on them.
+There are a few points a collector or a buyer will use to determine the worth of a geode; these include:

-- Clarity
+• Clarity

 Depending on the geode, the buyer will look for clarity.
 How clear is the geode?
 Can you make out every speck inside?
 Or is the inside a bit murky and unclear?

-- Color
+• Color

 If the color of your geode is darker and richer you will see more value.
 Darker colored geodes are hard to come by and the amethyst and black calcite geodes can fetch a pretty penny.

-- Size
+• Size

-- Flaws Internally and Externally
+• Flaws Internally and Externally

-- Luster
+• Luster

 The luster refers to the shine you see on the surface.
 Most buyers want a piece that sparkles and is not dull.

-- Scarcity
+• Scarcity

-- Buyer’s Price
+• Buyer’s Price

 Are Geodes Valuable?

 TIP: It is important to know if the geodes you want to buy are dyed or natural.
 The price of dyed geodes is often lower than natural ones.
-That’s why I wrote an article to help you, check it out here:
+That’s why I wrote an article to help you; check it out here:

 How to Tell if a Geode is Dyed: All You Need to Know